 When should I make her appointment?
 What should I expect?
 What about privacy issues or sensitive subjects?

-Girls have their first gynecologist appointment in their early teens – well before many begin having sex.
+Girls have their first gynecologist appointment in their early teens — well before many begin having sex.
 Still, that subject can get controversial when it comes to this very routine appointment for teen girls.
-Rapper T.I. for example, grabbed headlines when he declared on a podcast that he accompanied his daughter, now 18, to the gynecologist every year to ensure her hymen is still intact.
+Rapper T.I. for example, grabbed headlines last year when he declared on a podcast that he accompanied his daughter, then 18, to the gynecologist every year to ensure her hymen is still intact.

 While that’s no sure-fire guarantee of virginity, many experts counter, it does bring up questions about parents’ role in their daughter’s gynecological health — and how to navigate it, especially as a dad.